firstdraft/appdev-lessons/lessons/ruby-conclusions.md

 "Google-Fu" is a hugely important skill to practice in software development, but in this course you should resist Googling.
 The answers you find are not suitable for beginners; they will more than likely slow you down.
 For example, many of those posts will use different syntax than we've seen up until now, and that will be confusing!

-Any assigned task _will_ be achievable using the classes, methods, and keywords introduced in the Ruby Chapters.
-Your job is to invent a combination of them that gets the job done.
+Any assigned task _will_ be achievable using the Classes, methods, and keywords introduced in the Ruby Chapters.
+Your job is to **invent** a combination of them that gets the job done using the [previous chapters](https://learn.firstdraft.com/lessons/5){:target="_blank"}, the additional methods in [the next section](https://learn.firstdraft.com/lessons/21){:target="_blank"}, and [The One Ruby Reference](https://learn.firstdraft.com/lessons/33){:target="_blank"} for quick referencing.

 ### Ruby Gym

 Before we go on, let's stop, take a breath, and try to put what we've learned so far to good use.
-The idea with the following exercises is to use the building blocks from the previous sections to write some small programs.
+The idea with the following exercises is to use the building blocks from the [previous](https://learn.firstdraft.com/lessons/5){:target="_blank"} sections to write some small programs.

 These are longer projects than the exercises we've seen so far, and they may require a few different tools to complete; so keep the chapter sections open for reference and scan through them for things that may help when you get stuck.
 All the tools are there.

 Well, almost all the tools!
-There's a few more collected in the **next section** that you may find useful for some of the exercises.
+There's a few more collected in the [**next section**](https://learn.firstdraft.com/lessons/21){:target="_blank"} that you may find useful for some of the exercises.
 Look through them when you get stuck.

 There are likely a few ways to solve an exercise.
 Just get the code to pass all of the `rails grade` tests and you are good to move on.
 Remember, _we are inventors_; don't rely on Google-Fu.